‘Young And Restless’ Spoilers: Daniel Hall Debuts As Scotty, Murphy Visits Jill

 Gloria (Judith Chapman) and Jack could end up in the spotlight as Phyllis (Gina Tognoni) suspects that he has a new woman in his life.
 She doesn’t think it’s Gloria yet, but it won’t be long before Genoa City finds out about their unusual relationship.
 How will Jack handle the town knowing he is romantically linked to a villain like Gloria?

 Victor (Eric Braeden) tries to get Lauren (Tracey E. Bregman) to relax about Scotty’s whereabouts.
 Victor is confident it will all work out because Kevin (Greg Rikaart) is more than capable.
 As she presses for more information, Victor cannot tell her Scotty is safe, which causes her to panic.
 Young and Restless spoilers suggest that Michael (Christian Le Blanc) tries to take her mind off Scotty and convinces her to grab something to eat.
 While they are gone, Victor chats with Kevin about their plan.
-He reveals that everything is going according to the plan and Kevin hopes to have Scotty back home soon.
+He reveals that everything is going according to the plan, and Kevin hopes to have Scotty back home soon.

 Young and Restless spoilers reveal that Scotty will be seen with a cloak over his head.
-He looks bruised but he’s alive.
+He looks bruised, but he’s alive.
 Scotty kidnappers take him to another location, which could make it difficult for Kevin to find him.

 Young and Restless airs weekdays on CBS.

-[Featured Image by Vince Bucci/ Newsmakers]
+[Featured Image by Vince Bucci/Newsmakers]